marvin-schmoll/SLM_phase_control/README.md

 ### Updates

-Work on a feedback algorithm for delay stabilization.
+- Work on a feedback algorithm for delay stabilization.
+- Implementation of a spectrometer.